AllanWang/KAU/core/README.md

 KAU's vast collection of extensions is one of its strongest features.
 There are too many to explain here, but you may check out the [utils package](https://github.com/AllanWang/KAU/tree/master/core/src/main/kotlin/ca/allanwang/kau/utils)

+<a name="lazy-resettable></a>
+## Lazy Resettable

+In the spirit of Kotlin's Lazy delegate, KAU supports a resettable version.
+Calling `lazyResettable` produces the same delegate, but with an additional `invalidate` method.

+To further simplify this, there is also a `LazyResettableRegistry` class that can be used to hold all resettables.
+The instance can be passed through the `lazyResettable` method, or classes can provide their own extension functions to register the delegates by default.